An Advanced Method to Decrease Pain and Improve Function

 We offer the Graston Technique® for injury treatment and rehabilitation

 This remarkable procedure allows us to detect and treat areas of “scar tissue” or adhesions in muscles, tendons and ligaments that can reduce our range of motion and cause pain.
-In the healing process, our body attempts to repair those areas by creating “scar tissue,” much like the scar that forms on the skin when you
+In the healing process, our body attempts to repair those areas by creating “scar tissue,” much like the scar that forms on the skin.

 Hows does it work?